hashbang/hashbang/abuse/signup.md

 rate-limiting (by lying to the API server on the client's IP).
 The alternative (implementing rate-limitations in the signup server) does not solve that issue, and exposes the privacy-sensitive data mentioned earlier to the attacker.

+Even under those circumstances, the attacker cannot bypass the CAPTCHA, as it is checked API-side.